Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Explanation:
 - If the values in the WeakMap are simple objects or primitives, you might be able to convert them to a suitable structure like an array.
 This approach depends on the type of data stored in the WeakMap.

+### Time Complexity: O(n)
+Converting the values of a WeakMap to a suitable structure, like an array, involves iterating over all values in the WeakMap, which has a linear time complexity relative to the number of entries in the WeakMap.

 </p>
 </details>